 Shouldn’t you have everything with you in its bulky paper form when going to court?
-John Harding is glad you asked.
-The answer is no!
+John Harding says going to court with less paper is better.

 By John E. Harding